SHRISH01/stress_detector/README.md

 **Event-Loop Architecture**
 - Everything runs in a controlled, non-blocking event loop
-- Video capture and processing use Qt timers to avoid freezing the UI
 - Graph updates are throttled to 1 Hz instead of updating every single frame

 **Decoupled Rendering**